rpherbig/rpherbig.github.io/_drafts/growing-a-community.markdown

 There are a few training strategies that have become pretty popular in the Lich community (optimizing training would be a good future blog post), one of which requires a specific item that is hard to get.
 One generous Licher went and bought 20 of the item and handed them out to everyone that needed one - but they still had 10 left over.
 They wanted a way to make the items accessible to other Lichers in the future, but DR does not have an easy way to do that.
 In order to support cooperation, we created a character who only exists to share items within the community.
 Anyone can contribute items or request them.

 We have another player whose character is a healer.
 He could be out in the game world training, but instead has decided to contribute back to the community by making himself available to heal Lichers.
-Everyone knows to first check if he is around before finding another healer (who often charge for their services and tend to be slower).
+Everyone knows to first check if he is around before finding another healer (who are often slower and charge money for their services).

 The Lich community is also resilient to disruption.
 A few months ago some well-known trolls and griefers joined Lnet.
 With their usual tactics, they tried to antagonize Lichers, who wisely decided not to engage with their antics.
 Instead, we simply continued having fun.
 Without people feeding their bad behavior, they got bored and either left or stopped being disruptive.
 Either way, the Lich community is better for it (and maybe we converted some of them to be productive members!).
 I hope that as we get more popular and our population grows, we will continue to foster good behavior.